JRGarb/JRGarb/README.md

 ## Hi!
 I'm Jen 🌻<sub>(*she/her*)<sub>
-### Looking for data analysis/science roles from April 2024 😄
+### Looking for data analysis/science-related roles in environment-positive organisations 😄
 I've recently completed the __CoGrammar/HyperionDev Data Science Bootcamp__ where I learned to code in python 🐍 and had a great time building a whole new skill set.